ring9834/Django_React_Mssql/README.md

 ```sh
 pip install djangorestframework
 ```
-an app for handling the server headers required for CORS
+django-cors-headers is an app for handling the server headers required for CORS.
 ```sh
 pip install django django-cors-headers
 ```